alphagov/accessibility-community-notes-and-discussion/audits.md

 * The name of your service and a brief description of its purpose;
 * The approximate number of design patterns, unique page types or unique types of content you want tested for conformance and AT compatibility;
 * The user journeys (including number of steps) you want put through an expert review;
-* The types of deliverables you want to receive;
+* The Guidelines you want your service audited against (WCAG 2.0 Level A and Level AA);
-* The Guidelines you want your service audited against (WCAG 2.0 Level A and Level AA).
+* The types of deliverables you want to receive.

 ### Picking a supplier